android/identity-samples/CredentialManager/README.md

 * In order to get the SHA256 hash of your developer signing certificate, use the command below.
 The default password of the debug keystore is "android".
 * $ keytool -exportcert -list -v -alias androiddebugkey -keystore ~/.android/debug.keystore
+* In sample app’s build gradle, under android {}, find buildConfigField for API_BASE_URL and resValue for  host and change this as per your new hostname you got after remixing the glitchMe server..

 # Development Environment